 - Another disadvantage to consider is that quartz is prone to discolouration when under direct sunlight.
 If just one part of the countertop is constantly exposed to direct harsh sunlight, you may notice an inconsistency in colour over time.

-Also, Kalinga stone can be used for flooring, singular facades and staircases.
+Also, this material can be used for flooring, singular facades and staircases.
 It is an option worth considering for kitchen and bathroom countertops.
 It comes very close to natural marble and quartz in terms of aesthetics but is higher in strength and durability.